École de musique du Marché

 In February 2016, after nearly 50 years, Italmelodie, an institution that catered to generations of musicians, locally and internationally, closed its doors.
 Letting the legacy fade into the dustbins of history was not an option for Johnny Zeffiro, Flavio's youngest son.

-Determined to keep the legacy alive, he collaborated with Ron Harris, the long-standing music school director at Italmelodie, to launch École de musique du Marché, the name being a nod to the adjacent historic Jean-Talon Market located in the heart of Montreal's Little Italy district.
-A rebranding with the same mission was born, fostering community connection through music.
+Determined to keep the legacy alive, he teamed up with Ron Harris — former director of the Italmelodie music school, himself a seasoned musician and businessman — to launch École de musique du Marché.
+The name is a nod to the adjacent historic Jean-Talon Market in the heart of Montreal's Little Italy.
+A rebranding with the same mission was born: fostering community connection through music.

-Johnny Zeffiro and Ron Harris — co-founders of École de musique du Marché
+Ron Harris and Johnny Zeffiro — co-founders of École de musique du Marché

 3